 Mexico is one of 18 megadiverse countries of the world containing 10-12% of the world’s biodiversity.
 Sixty-seven national parks and a number of UNESCO World Heritage Sites ensure Mexico is not just about beach resorts and tequila.

 For dental patients wanting to experience a little more there are countless options to ensure you have the ideal vacation.
 From Puerto Vallarta’s lively art scene to Cancun’s enviable position for exploring the Yucatan Peninsula and Riviera Maya, and from Algodones’ border town ambience to Cabo’s nightlife to Mexicali’s modern city facilities Mexico’s personality is as diverse as its ecosystems.

 Colonial towns such as Peubla, near Mexico City, or mountain villages such as Todos Santos near Cabo are lovely to stroll around in and sample international cuisine in first-rate restaurants.
 Mexico City has more than 150 museums and art galleries to lose yourself in for hours and for the energetic there is diving, snorkeling and other water-based activities in Mexico’s coastal resorts, world-class golf courses throughout the country and high-adrenaline activities including zip-wires and abseiling, amongst others.

-Visitors can fly into Mexico’s major cities and tourist resorts including Cancun and Puerto Vallarta non-stop from around the globe.
+Visitors can fly Mexico's major cities and tourist resorts including Cancun and Puerto Vallarta non-stop from around the globe.

 For dental patients who are visiting the border towns there are a number of points of entry along the US border to get into Tijuana, Algodones and Mexicali where you can either drive through, or park and walk.
 There are usually plenty of taxis to take you to your destination once through into the Mexico side.